Master's Degree Policies

 - is registered for at least one credit,

-- has a valid Graduate School-approved Thesis Examining Committee,
+- has a nominated and approved Thesis Examining Committee,

 - has at least a 3.0 grade point average, and

 - if this is the second examination, the examination has been approved by the Graduate School.

 - Thesis Examining Committee Membership.
 The Committee will include a minimum of three members of the Graduate Faculty, at least two of whom will be Full Members.
 The Chair of the Committee normally will be the student's advisor, who will be a Full or Associate Member of the Graduate Faculty, or who has been granted an exception to the policy by the Dean of the Graduate School.

 - Membership on a Thesis Examining Committee.
-Requires nomination by the student's advisor and Graduate Director in the student's graduate program, and approval by the Dean of the Graduate School .
-The nomination of a Thesis Examining Committee should be provided to the Graduate School at least six weeks before the date of the expected thesis examination.
-The thesis examination cannot be held until the Graduate School approves the composition of the Thesis Examining Committee.
-Furthermore, if the Graduate Faculty status of any member of an approved Thesis Examining Committee changes, the approval of the Thesis Examining Committee may be voided, and a new Committee nomination form will be required for approval by the Graduate School.
+Requires nomination by the student's advisor and Graduate Director in the student's graduate program, and approval by the Office of the Registrar.
+The nomination of a Thesis Examining Committee should be submitted at least six weeks before the date of the expected thesis examination.
+The thesis examination cannot be held until the composition of the Thesis Examining Committee is approved.
+Furthermore, if the Graduate Faculty status of any member of an approved Thesis Examining Committee changes, the approval of the Thesis Examining Committee may be voided, and a new Committee nomination form will be required for approval.

 - Chair.
 The Thesis Examining Committee will have as chair the student's advisor, who must be a Full or Associate Member of the Graduate Faculty or, by special permission, has been otherwise appointed by the Dean of the Graduate School.
-Thesis Examining Committees may have co-chairs upon the written recommendation of the Graduate Director and with the approval of the Dean of the Graduate School.
+Thesis Examining Committees may have co-chairs.